cjerdonek/sf-elections-commission/docs/audio.md

 These instructions use iMovie '09.
 They are adapted from YouTube's own help page [here][youtube-help].

+Start iMovie (e.g. by clicking on it in the "Applications" folder).
 Drag the MP3 audio file into the project area.
 Also drag the image file into the audio area.
 The top of your iMovie window should now look something like this--